NateDolny/NateDolny/README.md

 ### Hey there

-I am a computer science student inspired by the immersive worlds of science fiction, I have embarked on numerous projects fueled by imagination and a thirst for learning.
+I am a computer science student inspired by the immersive worlds of science fiction.
+I have embarked on numerous projects fueled by imagination and a thirst for learning.
 I am also deeply immersed in the GNU/Linux ecosystem, finding joy in its versatility and open-source ethos.

 I'm always eager to embrace new learning opportunities and collaborate on exciting projects.
 Lets connect and build something awesome together!